SteveBenz/ProgressiveColonizationSystem/README.md

     staffer for all those parts, then you figure, say, .4 for the drill, .3 for each factory, and a productivity of 8 for the fertilizer factory.

-    For the Shinies factory, it doesn't matter at all what number we choose since we can fudge for whatever mass and value later.

-    For "Stuff", we can certainly say that it should be more massive than fertilizer and more massive than a unit of Shinies.